kelasol/threejs-fundamentals/01_Threejs-Fundamentals.md

     </script>
 ```

-Note there are some esoteric details here.
-If you don't pass a canvas into three.js it will create one for you but then you have to add it to your document.
+Note there are some esoteric details here. *If you don't pass a canvas into three.js it will create one for you but then you have to add it to your document*.
 Where to add it may change depending on your use case and you'll have to change your code so I find that passing a canvas to three.js feels a little more flexible.
 I can put the canvas anywhere and the code will find it where as if I had code to insert the canvas into to the document I'd likely have to change that code if my use case changed.

 After we look up the canvas we create a `WebGLRenderer`.
 The renderer is the thing responsible for actually taking all the data you provide and rendering it to the canvas.
 In the past there have been other renderers like `CSSRenderer`, a `CanvasRenderer` and in the future there may be a `WebGL2Renderer` or `WebGPURenderer`.
 For now there's the `WebGLRenderer` that uses WebGL to render 3D to the canvas.